Annual General Meeting, June 19/20, 2021

 Food for thought

-To accompany the strategy discussion we asked members of the Abolition 2000 network to give us their thoughts on “How do we move from a dysfunctional world to a world free of nuclear weapons?”.
+To accompany the strategy discussion we asked friends of the Abolition 2000 network to give us their thoughts on:

-The following reports have been received from working groups and affiliated networks.
+The following reports have been received from working groups, affiliated networks and member organizations.

 Global Network Against Weapons and Nuclear Power in Space